vaginessa/gib-concept/README.md

 ### Storage
 Up to the user, but there will be a internal && external storage check and they can then choose whether they want the installation package temp location and whether to delete it after install

+### Theming
+I might do "in app theming" but substratum does a good job.
+Unless no major themes support, i don't think ill implement